Lia Wälti: Turbine Potsdam

 In 2013, Wälti signed a contract with 1.
 FFC Turbine Potsdam of the Frauen-Bundesliga.
 She was named captain in her second season and played 110 games between 2013 and 2018.

 Arsenal

 After 110 appearances with the German team, Wälti signed a contract with Arsenal in July 2018.
 Wälti was instrumental in Arsenal's 2018–2019 WSL league winning season although only played half of the season after she suffered a LCL injury which kept her out of football for 9 months In April 2019.
 She was included in the 2018–2019 PFA Team of the Year.
 On 13 December 2019, Wälti signed a long-term contract with the club.

 She later managed to achieve the 2024–25 UEFA Women's Champions League with the club.
 In September 2025, after 7 years and 183 appearances for Arsenal, Wälti announced her departure from the club.

 Juventus

 On 4 September 2025, Wälti joined Serie A side Juventus by signing a contract until 2027.

+Brighton & Hove Albion

+On 4 July 2026, Wälti returned to the Women's Super League by joining Brighton & Hove Albion for undisclosed terms.